 Because the president released it.

-He knew we're listening in on that phone call.
+We had all these other people he knew were listening in on that phone call.

 The president is faithfully executing his job as president.

-Same thing, even if the president said, Oh, I'm not giving them anything unless they do this, this, this, or this.
+Same thing, even if the president said, oh, I'm not giving them anything unless they do this, this, this, or this.

 They never mentioned aid, not one time.